BIDeveloperExtensions/bideveloperextensions.github.io/index.md

 ## Installation

-Starting with Visual Studio 2015, {{site.title}} is installed from the [Visual Studio Gallery](/features/InstallingfromtheVisualStudioGallery).
+Starting with Visual Studio 2015, {{site.title}} is installed from the [Visual Studio Marketplace](/downloads/).

-To install *{{site.title}}* in earlier versions of Visual Studio, download the installer from the [downloads](/downloads) page.
-For silent installs you can run the setup .exe file with a /S command line option.
+For install instructions with earlier versions of Visual Studio, see the [downloads](/downloads/) page.

-If for some reason you cannot use the installer the latest release includes an [xcopy deploy](/features/xcopydeploy) option.

 ## Documentation